crystal-china/crystal_hello_world/README.md

-# crystal_hello_world
+# hello world!

 A showcase project for following purposes:

-1. How to write a simple hello world web application use kemal.
+1. How to write a simple hello world web application use kemal, with Spec.
-2. How to write Spec.
-3. How to write workflows for Alpine/Linux/MacOS/Windows.
+2. How to write workflows for build and release a Alpine/Linux/MacOS/Windows binary automatically when user push a git tag.
-4. How to create a Makefile for work with Crystal project.
+3. How to create a Makefile for work with Crystal project.

+# TODO

+Support build and release binary based on ARM.

 ## Contributing